shakier/New-York-City-Yellow-Cab/README.md

 ![GitHub Logo](/trip_by_weekday.png)

 Looking the data by hours, we find out that there are two peak hours.
-Unsurprisingly, they coincide with commute hours, 8 in the morning and 19 in the evening.
+Unsurprisingly, they overlap with commute hours, 8 in the morning and 19 in the evening.
 Interestingly, more people take a cab to go home than go to work.

 ![GitHub Logo](/trip_by_hour.png)